YLab-Open/fe5_cTAKES/README.md

 ## Run cATKES in parallel

 **The pipeline already implemented parallel execution of cTAKES, see [Step 2 - Run cTAKES.sh](./Step%202%20-%20Run%20cTAKES.sh) for details.**

 The shell script does the following:

-•	Copy the original cTAKES source folder `$PROCESS` times, where $PROCESS is the number of processes you want to execute in parallel and is defined in `config.json`.
+*	Copy the original cTAKES source folder `$PROCESS` times, where $PROCESS is the number of processes you want to execute in parallel and is defined in `config.json`.
 The reason that we need to copy the original cTAKES source folder many times is that if we only use a single cTAKES source folder, the first process will place a lock on the source folder, which prevent other process from using it.
 As a result, all processes need to use different cTAKES source folder.
-•	The code will use cTAKES source folder `apache-ctakes-4.0.0.1_X` to annotate all text in `Input/Input_X`, and output in `Output/Output_X`, where `X` is an integer range from `1` to `$PROCESS` (inclusive)
+*	The code will use cTAKES source folder `apache-ctakes-4.0.0.1_X` to annotate all text in `Input/Input_X`, and output in `Output/Output_X`, where `X` is an integer range from `1` to `$PROCESS` (inclusive)

 If you just want to run cTAKES in parallel to annotate the notes instead of excuting the whole pipeline, use the following command:

 `chmod 777 Step\2\-\Run\cTAKES.sh`
 `nohup bash Step\2\-\Run\cTAKES.sh > Step\2\-\Run\cTAKES.log 2>&1`

-After executing the code above, you will see that “Output/Output_X” will have the annotation result of all text files in “Input/Input_X”, and “A.txt” in “Input/Input_X” will have the corresponding “A.txt.xmi” in “Output/Output_X”
+After executing the code above, you will see that `Output/Output_X` will have the annotation result of all text files in `Input/Input_X`, and `A.txt` in `Input/Input_X` will have the corresponding `A.txt.xmi` in `Output/Output_X`.

 ## Auxiliary Tools